demystifyfp/FsToolkit.ErrorHandling/README.md

 - `RunTests` - Will run tests for `dotnet`, `fable-javascript` and `fable-python` projects
 - `FormatCode` - Will run `fantomas` to format the codebase

-This is not an exhausting list.
+This is not an exhaustive list.
 Additional targets can be found in the `./build/build.fs` file.

 A motivating example